Rud156/ShooterGame/README.md

 - [ ]  Type 3 - Darkness (Fade)
     - [ ]  Ability Primary - Shoot bolts to mark enemies who take damage over time
     - [ ]  Ability Secondary - Charge to shoot a blast forward and increase the damage from primary for some time
-    - [ ]  Ability Tertiary - Shadow Movement
+    - [ ]  Ability Tertiary - Shadow Movement.
+Similar to how Rogue from Sabertooth moved
-    - [ ]  Ability Ultimate - Inflict Fade Ultimate and Paranoia as a pulse\
+    - [ ]  Ability Ultimate - Inflict Fade Ultimate and Paranoia as a pulse

 ## TODOs (Future)
 ### All characters heals HP when not in combat after sometime.